Best Stardew Valley mods

 4. Stardew Valley CJB Cheats Menu mod

 CJBok and Pathoschild’s Cheats Menu and Item Spawner are both a blessing and a curse.
-On one hand, they happily destroy everything that Stardew players painstakingly earn over hundred of hours, on the other, it’s nice to skip straight to the end game with a fully functioning farm and the ability to warp anywhere without any totems.
+On one hand, they happily destroy everything that Stardew players painstakingly earn over hundred of hours, but on the other, it’s nice to skip straight to the end game with a fully functioning farm and the ability to warp anywhere without any totems.

-With a press of ‘P’ the Cheats Menu basically brings up a god mod.
+With a press of ‘P’ the Cheats Menu basically brings up a God mod.
 In the whimsical art style of the game you can now finish quests, give yourself infinite stamina and health, improve relationships, make machines work faster, and gift yourself 100,000G at once.
 In turn, the Item Spawner is equally compelling and can give you 999 of every resource or item you have ever wanted and even hand over some you’ve never heard of.
-We completely understand if you want to ignore these entirely to preserve your hard work but they’re beautifully integrated mods.
+We completely understand if you want to ignore these entirely to preserve your hard work, but they’re beautifully integrated mods.

 CJB Item Spawner on Nexus Mods